 - 2.2.6. perishables or goods requiring refrigeration.

 2.3.
-If we, or the Carrier, believes that the sending of your Parcel or its contents amounts to or may amount to a criminal offence we may pass your Parcel and/or its contents to the relevant authorities.
+If we, or the Carrier, believe that the sending of your Parcel or its contents amounts to or may amount to a criminal offence we may pass your Parcel and/or its contents to the relevant authorities.
 We shall inform you if this is the case.

 2.4.
 If you fail to comply with your obligations in section 2.1 or we (or the Carrier) believe an item breaches the rules set out in section 2.2, we (or our Carrier), may: